determined-ai/determined/examples/custom_searcher/local_search/README.md

 # Custom SearchMethod with LocalSearchRunner

-This example shows how to implement a custom hyperparameter SearchMethod that enable fault tolerance support.
+This example shows how to implement a custom hyperparameter SearchMethod that enable fault tolerance.
-To run the custom SearchMethod, in this example we use LocalSeachRunner that executes the custom SearchMethod on your local machine.
+To run the custom SearchMethod, in this example we use LocalSearchRunner that executes the custom SearchMethod on your local machine.
 For an example of running the custom SearchMethod on a cluster, see `examples/custom_searcher/core_search_runner`.

 ## Files
 * **asha.py**: The code for ASHA implemented as a custom SearchMethod.